Aqua (user interface): Mac OS X Leopard and Snow Leopard

 Mac OS X Leopard brought wide-ranging changes to Aqua.
-Aqua windows and "brushed metal" windows obtained the same metal-like, gray look, pin-striped backgrounds were removed entirely, toolbars and titlebars were fused into a whole, differences between active and inactive windows became more distinct through thicker drop shadows and a monochrome appearance of inactive windows, the color of the menubar was changed into gray with an optional semi-transparency look on capable Macs and the Dock obtained a 3D look with a reflective glass-like 'floor'.
+Aqua windows and "Brushed Metal" windows obtained the same metal-like, gray look, pin-striped backgrounds were removed entirely, toolbars and titlebars were fused into a whole, differences between active and inactive windows became more distinct through thicker drop shadows and a monochrome appearance of inactive windows, the color of the menubar was changed into gray with an optional semi-transparency look on capable Macs and the Dock obtained a 3D look with a reflective glass-like "floor".
 The Dock's design, when placed on the left or right side, changed to a black translucent background with a white border and rounded corners.
 Context menus had slightly-rounded corners and numerous icons were redesigned, including folder icons and System Preferences icons.

 Mac OS X Snow Leopard made almost no changes to Aqua.
 Most notably, the context menu of Dock items changed from a solid white to a translucent black.

 Mac OS X Lion, OS X Mountain Lion and Mavericks

 Mac OS X Lion introduced many changes inspired by iOS that persisted in OS X Mavericks as well as OS X Yosemite, although the latter changed the overall aesthetic.
 Scrollbars were removed and scrollbar handles turned into thin, semi-transparent bars that disappear when not used.
 The corner radii of push buttons were reduced, giving an appearance similar to Mac OS 8 and 9.
 The gel-like appearance of most components was replaced with a slightly glossy and flatter look.
 Window backgrounds became slightly brighter and window corners were rounded.
 Lion also added more animations.

 OS X Mountain Lion brought only minor changes and changed the Dock's appearance into a frosted-glass style, with rounded corners, rectangular indicator lights, a new diagonal separator and a new Trash icon.

 OS X Mavericks dispensed with several rich and ornamental designs, reflecting the design overhaul in iOS 7.
-The applications Calendar, Contacts and Notes respectively lost their leather, book and notepad appearance (all introduced in Lion).
+The applications Calendar, Contacts, and Notes respectively lost their leather, book, and notepad skeuomorphic appearance (all introduced in Lion).
 Linen textures in Notification Center and Launchpad were removed as well and replaced with simple gray backgrounds.
 The Dock was made to appear white when set to pop up sideways, somewhat akin to its original design when at such, albeit with the overall design retained from previous skeuomorphic versions.